Leonardo DiCaprio filmography

 DiCaprio produced the environmental documentary The 11th Hour and the comedy drama Gardener of Eden in 2007.
 The following year, he reunited with Kate Winslet in the Sam Mendes-directed drama Revolutionary Road and appeared in the Ridley Scott-directed action film Body of Lies.
 DiCaprio reteamed with Scorsese in 2010 in the psychological thriller Shutter Island and also starred in the Christopher Nolan-directed science fiction heist thriller Inception.
-In 2011, he portrayed J. Edgar Hoover, the first director of the FBI, in the biopic J. Edgar.
+In 2011, he portrayed J. Edgar Hoover, the first director of the FBI, in the Clint Eastwood-directed biopic J. Edgar.
 The following year, he played a supporting role in the Quentin Tarantino-directed western Django Unchained.
-DiCaprio starred in two film adaptations of novels in 2013; he first appeared as Jay Gatsby in the Luhrmann-directed adaptation of F. Scott Fitzgerald's novel The Great Gatsby, and later as Jordan Belfort in The Wolf of Wall Street, an adaptation of Belfort's memoir of the same name.
+DiCaprio starred in two film adaptations of novels in 2013; he first appeared as Jay Gatsby in the Luhrmann-directed adaptation of F. Scott Fitzgerald's novel The Great Gatsby, and later as Jordan Belfort in the Scorsese-directed film The Wolf of Wall Street, an adaptation of Belfort's memoir of the same name.
 The latter earned him a third Academy Award nomination for Best Actor and a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
-In 2015, DiCaprio played fur trapper Hugh Glass in the survival drama The Revenant, for which he won the Academy Award for Best Actor.
+In 2015, DiCaprio played fur trapper Hugh Glass in the Alejandro González Iñárritu-directed survival drama The Revenant, for which he won the Academy Award for Best Actor.
 In 2019, he starred as an actor on the decline in the Tarantino-directed comedy-drama Once Upon a Time in Hollywood with Brad Pitt and Margot Robbie.
+In 2023, he portrayed Ernest Burkhart, a World War I veteran, in the Scorsese-directed epic anti-Western crime drama Killers of the Flower Moon.
+In 2025, he starred as a washed-up former member and explosive device expert of a revolutionary group known as the French 75 in the Paul Thomas Anderson-directed black comedy action-thriller One Battle After Another.